 0) Isha and Fajr prayer in congregation (jama’ah).

-I put this as number 0 because this is a given.
-If nothing else, this is the one thing a person HAS to do: pray Isha and Fajr in congregation.
+I put this as number 0 because if nothing else, this is the one thing a person HAS to do: pray Isha and Fajr in congregation.

 The Prophet said, “The one who performs Isha’ prayer in congregation, is as if he has performed Salat for half of the night.
 And one who performs the Fajr prayer in congregation, is as if he has performed Salat the whole night.”
 [Reported by Muslim]

-This just cannot be missed.
+This is the baseline.
 Everything else after doing this is a bonus insha Allah.

 1) Lots of dua.